What Coaches Wish Parents Knew About Developmental Toddler and Preschool Soccer

 Home » What Coaches Wish Parents Knew About Developmental Toddler and Preschool Soccer

-If you’ve ever watched a Tiny Troops Soccer class, you’ll know that it’s nothing like professional or recreational league soccer games.
+If you’ve ever watched a Tiny Troops Soccer class, you’ll know that developmental soccer for toddlers and preschoolers looks nothing like recreational league soccer games.
 You’ll likely see kids running around, some paying attention and others just doing their own thing.
 You might see them suddenly distracted by a plane overhead or an emergency vehicle siren.
 Some kids will be shy, others will have big feelings, and some will kick the ball.
 And all of this is okay, exactly what a Tiny Troops Soccer class is about!

 1. It’s All About Movement and Having Fun